datacite/schema-docs/docs/properties/recommended_optional/property_geolocation.rst

 **Allowed values, examples, other constraints:**

 A box is defined by two geographic points.
 Left low corner and right upper corner.
-Each point is defined by its longitude and latitude. [#f1]_
+Each point is defined by its longitude and latitude.

+Use WGS 84 (World Geodetic System) coordinates and use only decimal numbers for coordinates.

 18.2.1 westBoundLongitude